CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/2~GitHub.md

 ## Commit Messages

 Whenever you make a commit, git will prompt you for a commit message.
-It will open a text editor (by default GNU nano on both MacOS and Windows), once you type your message use Ctrl/Cmd+O and then Enter/Return to confim your message and Ctrl/Cmd+X to exit nano and return to the terminal.
+It will open a text editor (by default GNU nano on both MacOS and Windows), once you type your message use Ctrl/Cmd+O and then Enter/Return to confirm your message and Ctrl/Cmd+X to exit nano and return to the terminal.

 Your commit message is very important, as it helps you (and others) keep track of what was accomplished in each commit over the course of your project.